tangent3D/Z-FIGHTER/src/readme.md

 ### Transferring Programs to Z-FIGHTER
 No additional software is required to transfer programs to Z-FIGHTER.
 Navigate your shell to the `game` or `demo` directory of your choice and execute `make send`.
 A binary will be immediately loaded into Z-FIGHTER's memory and executed.
 Upon program exit or system reset, Z-FIGHTER will return to the serial loader, ready to load another program into memory.

-[^1]: If you've compiled z88dk from source and `z80.lib` is not found when linking, `cd z88dk/libsrc/_DEVELOPMENT` and execute `make` to build the z80 libraries separately.
+[^1]: If you've compiled z88dk from source and `z80.lib` is not found when linking, navigate to `z88dk/libsrc/_DEVELOPMENT` and execute `make` to build the z80 libraries separately.
 [^2]: If `.env` file is not present, `com_port` will need to be specified on the command line or in your project's Makefile when `send` and `term` operations are performed.